-WHERE IS IT?
-Griffin Falls, Mabira Forest, Uganda.
+HOW TO DO IT: Griffin Falls, Mabira Forest, Uganda.
 Head to Lugazi and get a boda boda outside Simple Supermarket, on Jinja Road.
 Tell him to take you to Wasswa Village, on the other side of the railway tracks.
-As of 2017, the price is $50 for tourists and UGX60,000 for Ugandans.
+As of 2019, the price is $50 for tourists and UGX60,000 for Ugandans.

 “This is pretty much the most fun I’ve ever had!
 The day starts early, near Jinja Town, with a short drive to the starting point.
 You receive instructions on how to negotiate the Nile, and go for a practice run.
 You paddle, flip, and get back into the raft.
 Then it’s full-on rafting until 3pm.
 It’s a full day activity with up to grade 5 rapids.

 Our raft flipped once, which was amazing, other than the nose full of water I received.
 You will leave sunburnt as there’s not much chance to reapply sunscreen in the middle of the Nile.
 Bring your aloe vera.
 It is exhausting, but there are no words to describe how much fun I had white water rafting the Nile.”

 HOW TO DO IT: Go with Adrift or Nile River Explorers.
 They have a number of pickup points in Kampala and Jinja.
 Both have half and full day packages.
 Full day packages include transportation and lunch and cost $140 for tourists and $80 for Ugandans.